Morris B. Payne: Military career

 Payne enlisted in the Connecticut National Guard in 1902 and was commissioned as a second lieutenant in the Coast Artillery Corps in 1906.
 He was promoted to major in 1912 and was mobilized for service on the Mexican border in 1916.
 He was remobilized in 1917 and served on active duty during World War I. After the war, he was promoted to colonel in 1921 and brigadier general in 1923 when he was appointed Quartermaster General of the Connecticut National Guard.

 On July 18, 1927, he was promoted to major general and placed in command of the 43rd Division.
-In February 1941 the division was mobilized and Payne served as its commander until he was relieved of command in August of that year.
-Payne's relief was, apparently, not due to any misconduct on his part but because of an Army policy to replace National Guard division commanders with Regular Army officers.
+In February 1941, the division was mobilized and Payne served as its commander until he was relieved of command in October of that year and replaced by Major General John H. Hester.
+Payne's relief was, apparently, not due to any misconduct on his part but because of War Department policies to place divisions under the most professionally and physically-qualified commanders as was possible, regardless of component.